thehyve/glowing-bear-site/docs/installation/index.md

 # Install Glowing Bear and its components

-The Glowing Bear consists of a decoupled user interface on one or two backends.
+Glowing Bear consists of a decoupled user interface on one or two backends.
 There are two ways to install Glowing bear in its components.
 One way is using Docker, [check the Github page](https://github.com/thehyve/glowing-bear-docker) to try the Docker scripts for Glowing Bear.
 Another way is to install each component separetly, and the instructions for this procedure are provided below.